GraphicalDot/SawtoothClient/README.md

     Bob will now generate 5 secret_share addresses from the public keys generated above.

-    Encryption of Mnemonic with Scrypt key generated from BOB email address.
+    Double Encryption of Mnemonic with Scrypt key generated from BOB email address.
+    The salt used in both these encryption will be stored with the central party database.

     NOw, according to the maximum and minimum shares rewiured Encrypted Menmonic will be split into secrets, minimum shares are required to recover the encrypted mnemonic.

     The whole point of encrypting the mnemonic before split is to tackle the case, in which if all any three of kanika, ravya, shikha, asha and sofia would collude to combine the mnemonic from their shares, THey cant recover it even if they know